USGS-R/training-curriculum/content/usgs-packages/sbtools_Modify.md

 c("usgs-r-pkgs-test", "usgs-r-pkgs-test", "??") == item_get_parent(add_mult)$title
 ```

 If you want to confirm with your own eyes, navigate to your user account.
-You should see two items: "top-level item" and the folder "usgs-r-pkgs-test" with 3 nested items named "single item", "item 1", and "item 2".
+You should see two items: "top-level item" and the folder "usgs-r-pkgs-test" with 3 child items named "single item", "item 1", and "item 2".

 Uploading your files
 --------------------